Combined MS & DI

 To prepare graduates for competitive entry-level positions in the field of nutrition and dietetics.

-- Over a five-year period, 75% of interns enrolled in the combined MS/DI will complete the program within 36 months, which is 150% of the program duration.
+- Over a five-year period, 75% of students enrolled in the combined MS/DI program will complete the program within 36 months, which is 150% of the program duration.

 - 90% of graduates will pass the national Registration Examination for Dietitians on initial attempt.

-- 80% of graduates will obtain employment in the field of dietetics within one year of graduation.
+- 80% of graduates will obtain employment in the field of nutrition and dietetics within one year of graduation.

-- 50% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience and responsibility.
+- 75% of employers will rate our graduates as either superior or above average in comparison to employees of similar age, education, experience, and responsibility.

 To foster professional leadership and specialty practice skills in graduates.

-- 50% of graduates will report on follow-up surveys that they have become a preceptor for one or more dietetic internship programs within five years of graduation.
+- 50% of graduates will report that they have become a preceptor for one or more dietetic internship program within five years of graduation.

 Outcome data available upon request.